 - Be enrolled as a matriculated student in an eligible program

-- Must meet enrollment status requirements
+- Meet enrollment status requirements

-- Must have resolved any drug conviction issue
+- Have resolved any drug conviction issue

 Failure to meet the above requirements may result in the loss of federal student aid eligibility.
 Students will need to present proof of resolution to the Office of Financial Aid before aid can be offered or disbursed.
 Please contact the Office of Financial Aid for more information.